HsiangHung/Machine_Learning_Note/Statistical_Test/README.md

 ### B. Effect sizes based on "variance explained"

 These effect sizes estimate the amount of the variance within an experiment that is "explained" or "accounted for" by the experiment's model.
-Pearson's correlation, often denoted r and introduced by Karl Pearson, is widely used as an effect size when paired quantitative data are available[[wiki]][Wiki-Effect size, Effect size].
+Pearson's correlation, often denoted r and introduced by Karl Pearson, is widely used as an effect size when paired quantitative data are available[[wiki]][Wiki-Effect size, Effect size], [[statisticssolution]][statisticssolution, Effect Size].

 | Effect size | r |
 | :---: | :---: |
 | Small | 0.1 |
 | Medium | 0.3 |
 | Large | 0.5 |

 ## Reference